 The generation of skyrmion and half-skyrmion excitations in rotating SO-coupled BECs is discussed in Refs.~\cite{liu1,liu2}.
-The component densities corresponding to spin-texture in Fig.~\ref{texture0.1} are shown in Figs.~\ref{den+lowomega}(a1)-(a3) for $^{87}$Rb and Figs.~\ref{den+lowomega}(b1)-(b3) for $^{23}$Na.
-The spin-textures at $\Omega_{\rm rot} = 0.95$ are shown in Fig.~\ref{texture0.95}(a) for $^{87}$Rb and Fig.~\ref{texture0.95}(b) for $^{23}$Na, here both the systems have a skyrmion at the center surrounded by a lattice of half-skyrmions.
-The spin-texture of $^{87}$Rb corresponds to the component densities shown in Figs.~\ref{ferro}(c1)-(c3), whereas the component densities of $^{23}$Na which are indistinguishable $^{87}$Rb are not shown here.
+The spin-textures at $\Omega_{\rm rot} = 0.95$ are shown in Fig.~\ref{texture0.95}{(a)} for $^{87}$Rb and Fig.~\ref{texture0.95}{(b)} for $^{23}$Na, here both the systems have a skyrmion at the center surrounded by a lattice of half-skyrmions.
+The spin-texture of $^{87}$Rb corresponds to the component densities shown in Fig.~\ref{ferro}(B), whereas the component densities of $^{23}$Na which are indistinguishable $^{87}$Rb are not shown here.
 The similarity of the two systems at faster rotation is therefor also reflected in the spin-textures.

-The similarity in the response of the two functions at fast rotations has also been confirmed based upon their mass and spin-currents.
+The similarity in the response of the two systems at fast rotations has also been confirmed based upon their mass and spin-currents.